-The primary goal of the financial aid office is to help students achieve their educational goals through financial support and resources.
-It is the goal of the Office of Admissions, Recruitment, and Financial Aid to assist students to keep financial obligations at a minimum during their educational experience.
-Through federal and state resources, work study, and loans, the school provides award packages which contain both gift and self help forms of assistance.
-Priority consideration for funding is given to the students who meet established deadlines for submission of aid forms.
-The financial aid package process insures effective use of funds available and provides fair and equitable treatment of all applicants.
+The primary goal of the Financial Aid Office is to help students achieve their educational goals through financial support and resources.
+It is the goal of the Office of Student Affairs to assist students to keep financial obligations at a minimum during their educational experience.
+Through federal and state resources, work-study, and loans, the school provides award packages that contain both gift and self-help forms of assistance.
+Priority consideration for funding is given to students who meet established deadlines for submission of aid forms.
+The financial aid package process ensures effective use of funds available and provides fair and equitable treatment of all applicants.

-96.3% of the students enrolled at Graham Hospital School of Nursing during the 2015-16 academic year received some form of financial assistance either through federal and state grants, loans, or scholarships.
+Almost 93% of the students enrolled at Graham Hospital School of Nursing during the Fall 2022 semester received some form of financial assistance either through federal and state grants, loans, or scholarships.

-During the 2015-16 academic year a total of $760,567 was awarded in Federal and State financial aid, student loans, and miscellaneous institutional/outside scholarships.
+During the Fall 2022 semester a total of $216,751.60 was awarded in federal and state financial aid, student loans, and miscellaneous institutional/outside scholarships.

-The Coordinator of Admissions, Recruitment, and Financial Aid administers the financial aid program, and assists students with information and counseling.
+The Coordinator of Student Affairs administers the financial aid program and assists students with information and counseling.
 All students are encouraged to file for financial aid.

 The following sources of aid are available:

-Awards based on need as determined by the Free Application for Federal Student Aid (FAFSA).
-Students who request financial aid to attend Graham Hospital School of Nursing must indicate our school to receive a report from the FAFSA/Renewal Application.
+Awards are based on need as determined by the Free Application for Federal Student Aid (FAFSA).
 Students who request financial aid to attend Graham Hospital School of Nursing must list Graham Hospital School of Nursing’s federal code number 008938 on their FAFSA.